Hello Kitty murder case

-The Hello Kitty murder case (Hello Kitty藏屍案 (Hello Kitty cong4 si1 ngon3, Hello Kitty hidden body case)) took place in Hong Kong in the spring of 1999, when a nightclub hostess was abducted in Citrus Road, Lai Yiu Estate and tortured in an apartment in Tsim Sha Tsui after stealing a wallet owned by one of her frequent customers.
-Fan Man-yee (樊敏儀 (Faan4 Man5 ji4), 23) was held captive by three men and one girl before dying between April 14 to April 15, 1999.
-Her body was decapitated and her skull placed inside of a Hello Kitty plush, which gave the name for the murder case.
+The Hello Kitty murder case (Hello Kitty藏屍案 (Hello Kitty cong4 si1 ngon3, Hello Kitty hidden body case)) took place in Hong Kong in the spring of 1999, when a nightclub hostess was abducted in Lai Yiu Estate, raped and tortured to death in an apartment in Tsim Sha Tsui, Kowloon.

+Fan Man-yee (樊敏儀 (Faan4 Man5 ji4), 23) was held captive by three men and one woman before dying between 14 and 15 April 1999.
+Her body was decapitated and her skull was sewed inside a Hello Kitty mermaid plush.

 Background

-Born in 1975, Fan Man-yee was abandoned by her family as a child, resulting in her being raised in an all girls' orphanage.
+Born in 1976 in Shenzhen, Fan Man-yee was abandoned by her family as a child, resulting in her being raised in an all girls' orphanage in Ma Tau Wai.
 When she turned 15, she was told to leave the orphanage because they had an age restriction.
-Becoming homeless and addicted to drugs, Fan was forced into street prostitution until the age of 21, when she began working at a brothel.
+Becoming homeless and addicted to drugs, Fan was forced into street prostitution, and at age 21 began working at a brothel named Romance Villa, located in Sham Shui Po.
 Fan eventually married one of her clients, a fellow drug addict named Ng Chi-yuen (吳志遠 (Wú Zhìyuǎn)), in 1996.
-She gave birth to their son two years later in approximately November 1998, not long before her murder.
-Fan's husband was described as abusive and neighbors would report being woken-up by sounds of the couple's fights and the child's screaming and crying from their apartment.
-Upon the pregnancy and then birth of her son, Fan decided to turn her life around in order to protect her son and provide him a safer life.
-She quit drugs and prostitution, got a job as a hostess at a brothel, and eventually left her violent husband shortly before her murder.
+She gave birth to their son two years later in November 1998, roughly five months before her murder.

+Fan's husband was described as abusive and neighbors in their Mong Kok apartment building would report being awakened by sounds of the couple's fights and the child's screaming and crying.
+Upon her pregnancy and then the birth of her son, Fan decided to turn her life around in order to protect her son and provide him a safer life.
+She quit drugs and prostitution, got a job as a hostess at a nightclub named Empress Karaoke Club, and eventually left her violent husband shortly before her murder.
 Due to these sacrifices, she had a much lower income and struggled to support herself and her family.